Wabash National (NYSE:WNC) Releases Q4 2021 Earnings Guidance

 Wabash National (NYSE:WNC) issued an update on its fourth quarter 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $0.100-$0.150 for the period, compared to the Thomson Reuters consensus estimate of $0.190.
 The company issued revenue guidance of $490 million-$520 million, compared to the consensus revenue estimate of $518.22 million.

-Wabash National (NYSE:WNC) last released its quarterly earnings results on Tuesday, November 9th.
-The company reported $0.22 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.20 by $0.02.
-The business had revenue of $482.57 million during the quarter, compared to the consensus estimate of $517.23 million.
-Wabash National had a return on equity of 7.76% and a net margin of 1.85%.
-The company’s quarterly revenue was up 37.3% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $0.09 EPS.
-On average, equities research analysts predict that Wabash National will post 0.65 earnings per share for the current fiscal year.
+Wabash National (NYSE:WNC) last issued its earnings results on Tuesday, November 9th.
+The company reported $0.22 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.20 by $0.02.
+The business had revenue of $482.57 million for the quarter, compared to the consensus estimate of $517.23 million.
+Wabash National had a net margin of 1.85% and a return on equity of 7.76%.
+The firm’s revenue for the quarter was up 37.3% on a year-over-year basis.
+During the same period in the previous year, the company earned $0.09 earnings per share.
+On average, equities analysts anticipate that Wabash National will post 0.65 EPS for the current year.

-A number of research firms have issued reports on WNC.
-Raymond James lifted their price target on Wabash National from $18.00 to $22.00 and gave the company a strong-buy rating in a research note on Monday, November 15th.
-Stephens cut their price target on Wabash National from $17.00 to $16.00 and set an equal weight rating for the company in a research note on Thursday, July 29th.
-Zacks Investment Research upgraded Wabash National from a sell rating to a hold rating in a research note on Saturday, November 6th.
-Finally, TheStreet upgraded Wabash National from a c+ rating to a b rating in a research note on Friday, October 22nd.
-Three equities research analysts have rated the stock with a hold rating, one has assigned a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat, Wabash National has an average rating of Buy and an average price target of $19.80.
+WNC has been the topic of a number of recent analyst reports.
+TheStreet upgraded shares of Wabash National from a c+ rating to a b rating in a report on Friday, October 22nd.
+Zacks Investment Research raised shares of Wabash National from a sell rating to a hold rating in a research report on Saturday, November 6th.
+Finally, Raymond James lifted their price objective on shares of Wabash National from $18.00 to $22.00 and gave the stock a strong-buy rating in a research report on Monday, November 15th.
+Three investment analysts have rated the stock with a hold rating, one has given a buy rating and one has given a strong buy rating to the company’s stock.
+Based on data from MarketBeat, Wabash National has a consensus rating of Buy and an average target price of $19.80.

 Wabash National Corp. engages in the design, manufacture and market of semi-trailers, truck bodies, specialized commercial vehicles, and liquid transportation systems.
 It operates through the following segments: Commercial Trailer Products, Diversified Products, and Final Mile Products.
 The Commercial Trailer Products segment manufactures van and platform trailers and other transportation related equipment to customers who purchase directly from the Company or through independent dealers.